SwirlLang/documentation/docs/introduction.md

 Install Swirl:

 check out the [installation](getting-started/installation) page for installing Swirl on your preferred OS.
-We prefer Linux though

 After installing Swirl compile a file and run it: